 Bryan Min

 I'm a first-year Ph.D. student at UC San Diego in the Cognitive Science Department doing research in Human-Computer Interaction.
-I work with Haijun Xia as a member of the Foundation Interface Lab.
+I work with Prof. Haijun Xia as part of the Foundation Interface Lab.

 Malleable Overview-Detail Interfaces